How to Make Computer Music: A Step-by-Step Guide for Beginners

 Enhancing Your Track with Automation

 Automation is a powerful tool for adding interest and depth to your music by gradually changing parameters and effects.
-For example, you can gradually increase the volume of a pad or lead synth at the start of the song to create a crescendo effect or automate a low pass (or high pass) filter on the lead synth in various sections of the track to accentuate or reduce the energy of the track.
+For example, you can gradually increase the volume of a pad or lead synth at the start of the song to create a crescendo effect or automate a low-pass (or high-pass) filter on the lead synth in various sections of the track to accentuate or reduce the energy of the track.

 Almost any parameter with a knob can be automated, such as: